 Your business description is a summary — of up to 750 characters — that appears when a user searches for your local business or checks out your listing on Google, via a desktop computer or mobile device.

 It’s usually displayed alongside or underneath your online reviews and ratings on Google, as well as your business’ review snippets.
-(Review snippets are algorithmically selected quotes from Google users that provide information on the keywords most mentioned by your reviewers.)
+(Review snippets are algorithmically selected quotes from Google users and local guides that provide information on the keywords most mentioned by your reviewers.)

 Here’s how business descriptions might appear on desktop computers and mobile devices: